 Create a survey that is set to deliver once the engagement is complete.
 There are a variety of survey platforms, including Survey Monkey or ClearlyRated, specific to accounting firms.
 Develop a question to receive Net Promotor Score (NPS) data.
 I guarantee your partners will be very interested in this number, and it is a valuable analytic to share.

 If you are new to the client onboarding process, test the above ideas with a few clients and get their feedback.
 What did they like about the process or where do they see room for growth?
 Use them as a beta test as you finalize your process.

 It is vital to continuously communicate, especially in the first 90 days.
 Client retention is crucial to firm growth.
 Bain & Company research showed that a 5% increase in client retention can boost profits from 25% to 95% (SmartSheet).
 Happy clients will become your promoters and your top referral sources.
 Let’s make our clients happy in 2021 and beyond!

 About Rachel Pompeani

 Rachel Pompeani resides in Cleveland, Ohio.
-She graduated from Ohio University with a communications degree and has been practicing marketing for over 10 years.
+She graduated from Ohio University with a communications degree and has been practicing marketing for over 12 years.
 She has experience with both B2C and B2B marketing and has worked in a variety of industries.
-Rachel is currently the Marketing Manager at Barnes Wendling CPAs, a regional firm with three offices, and has been in this role for three years.
-She has an array of responsibilities at Barnes Wendling CPAs, including digital marketing, website management, content creation, email communication, market research, and more.
-When Rachel is not working, she is busy being a mom to her 2 daughters Madison (3) and Mackenzie (8 months).
+Rachel is currently the Growth Marketing Manager at ClearyRated, a satisfaction survey program designed for B2B service firms, and has been in this role since July 2021.
+She has an array of responsibilities at ClearlyRated, including digital marketing, content management, email communication, graphic creation, and more.
+When Rachel is not working, she is busy being a mom to her 2 daughters Madison (5) and Mackenzie (2).